-A mandibulectomy is a surgery that removes a small part of your lower jaw (partial mandibulectomy) or a larger portion (segmental mandibulectomy).
+A mandibulectomy is surgery that removes a small part of your lower jaw (partial mandibulectomy) or a larger portion (segmental mandibulectomy).
 Your surgeon may also reconstruct your jaw with bone from another part of your body.
-Recovery from a mandibulectomy takes time.
+This is called free-flap reconstruction.
+It treats oral and throat cancers.

 Advertisement